initialsky0/Image_to_PDF/README.md

 # Image_to_PDF

+## Working on:
+Will convert this to an actual website with Django

 ## How it works:
 Simply drag and drop the folder with images to the bat file,
 then enter the name for the pdf file when prompted.